What are Robert’s Rules and why should we care about them?

 The problem is that over the years, successive editions of the book have become more and more complicated.
 The current edition is over 800 pages long, and readers regularly report that it is overwhelming.
 Many groups simply abandon the attempt to use these rules and say, “We decide everything by consensus.”

 Consensus can be effective for groups of like-minded people, but the process is often misunderstood and difficult to manage.
 It sometimes produces undue psychological pressure on those who hold a minority opinion.
 Consensus usually takes a substantial investment of time and it can lead to gridlock.
 We believe that Robert’s core principles, when properly understood, will help most meetings function better, take less time, and produce good outcomes.
+See our article Dangers of consensus decision-making for more on this.

 The words “properly understood” are important here.
 Robert’s Rules are also sometimes distorted or improperly used.
 As the humorist Josh Billings observed, it’s not what you don’t know that’s the problem, it’s what you know that ain’t so.
 Groups that choose this method need to become educated enough to use it correctly.